fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.DataLakeAnalytics/v1.1.4/New-AzureRmDataLakeAnalyticsAccount.md

 ```

 ### -Tags
-Specifies key-value pairs that can be used to identify the Data Lake Analytics account among other azure_2 resources.
+Specifies key-value pairs that can be used to identify the Data Lake Analytics account among other Azure resources.

 ```yaml
 Type: Hashtable[]